 We know from experience and extensive research that a great process is what stands between organizations and great performance review cycles.
-So here at Leapsome, we’ve been hard at work sanding and polishing our Performance Reviews features to give you a tool that’s right there every step of the way, just how you want it to be.
+So here at Leapsome, we’ve been hard at work sanding and polishing our Performance Reviews software to give you a feedback tool that’s right there every step of the way, just how you want it to be.

 Whether you’re a manager being reviewed by your direct report or vice versa; an employee writing a peer review; or a team leader evaluating yourself, the feature covers every perspective and relationship there is while keeping everything tidy.

-Start with confidence, and save what works for later
+Start with confidence & save what works for later